YOUTH CLUB ANNUAL REGISTRATION

 - YOUTH PHOTO RELEASE FORM – approved for all photos in the YOUTH SECTION – use this form for permission to use a photograph with youth and/or adults.

 - Jan.
-6, 2022 – LOCAL YOUTH CLUB CONTEST ENTRIES must be postmarked and mailed to EACH GCNJ Contest Youth Chair (to be announced shortly.)
+6th – LOCAL YOUTH CLUB CONTEST ENTRIES must be postmarked and mailed to GCNJ.
 Limit 3 entries per grade per contest to be eligible for state judging.
 Entrant info on the BACK only.

-- Jan.
-6, 2022 – CAR-SGC HIGH SCHOOL ESSAY Grades 9 – 12 “What can we do to prevent water pollution?”; Sculpture photos Grades (to be sent as a PDF file by the State HS Essay Contest Chair) CAR-SGC High School Essay Contest Chair, Limit 3 entries per grade per contest to be eligible for state judging (must be submitted as a Pdf file).
+- CAR-SGC HIGH SCHOOL ESSAY Grades 9 – 12 – Sculpture photos Grades (to be sent as a PDF file by the State HS Essay Contest Chair) CAR-SGC High School Essay Contest Chair, Limit 3 entries per grade per contest to be eligible for state judging (must be submitted as a Pdf file).
+Please see Youth Contests for additional information.

 ARBOR DAY RESOURCE: Celebrating 50 Years of Tree Planting – Arbor Day Foundation.